 • Federation of American Scientists-- A policy organization whose Board of Sponsors includes over 55 American Nobel Laureates, AFS is engaged in analysis and advocacy on science, technology, and public policy for global security.
 Note the different programs, such as the Intelligence Resource Program, the Nuclear Resources Page, and the Arms Sales Monitoring Project.
 The Federation of American Scientists posts links to the excellent Congressional Research Service Reports on international security issues.

-• Fund for Peace-- Non-profit research
+for Peace-- Non-profit research and educational NGO

-responses."
-Many insightful publications are posted,
+insightful publications are posted, including analytical

-including analytical reports, "The Failed States Index,"
+reports, "The Failed States Index," and country profiles.

 • Geneva Centre for Security Policy-- "International foundation established in 1995 with over 40 member states for the primary purpose of promoting the building and maintenance of peace, security and stability through training, research and dialogue."
 Posts studies on global and regional security issues.